Setting Yourself Up for Success: Preventative Self-Care for Practitioners

 Connect with Colleagues

 Humans are social creatures, and spending time talking with colleagues not only helps us feel more connected but creates greater compassion and resilience in teams.
-When possible, make time to connect in enjoyable activities, whether it be a virtual coffee break or a restorative walk around the office, so that you begin to associated work with pleasurable activities rather than stressful ones.
+When possible, make time to connect in enjoyable activities, whether it be a virtual coffee break or a restorative walk around the office, so that you begin to associate work with pleasurable activities rather than stressful ones.

 Upgrade (or Change) your Environment